Maximum Risk Minimization with Random Forests: Summary and future work

 \subsection{Alternative computation of local split parameters for MaxRM-RF-local}

-To avoid relying on interior-point solvers for the local update step (i.e., for computing $\theta^L$ and $\theta^R$), we exploit the structure of the optimization problem, which leads, empirically, to an increase in efficiency if there are $\leq 3$ environments.
+To avoid relying on interior-point solvers for the local update step (i.e., for computing $\theta^L$ and $\theta^R$), we exploit the structure of the optimization problem, which, empirically (not shown), is faster than interior point solvers if there are $\leq 3$ environments.